jsbisht/aws-developer-associate/database.md

 - When you want particular version of DB
 - When you want certain combination of OS and DB

+---

 # Relational Database Service (RDS)

-Database-as-a-service (DBaaS) - not entirely true more of DatabaseServer-as-a-service.
+Database-as-a-service (DBaaS) - not entirely true, more of DatabaseServer-as-a-service.
 Managed Database Instance for one or more databases

+Multiple engines to choose from:

+- MySQL
+- MariaDB
+- PostgreSQL
+- Oracle
-Multiple engines are MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL
+- Microsoft SQL

-Amazon Aurora.
-This is so different from normal RDS, it is a seperate product.
+Amazon Aurora: Though part of RDS products, but is so different from normal RDS, it is a seperate product.

 ## RDS Database Instance